-The dependent variable of this study was internal financing measured by using the question in the survey on "the proportion of working capital financed by the internal fund (%)."
-Meanwhile, the independent variable was the top manager's gender that was measured with the dummy variable.
+The dependent variable of this study was internal financing measured by using the question in the survey on "the proportion of working capital financed by the internal function of the internal function of the independent variable was the top manager's gender that was measured with the dummy variable.
 Because financing decisions are affected by numerous factors, the following factors were included as the control variables: manager's experience, firm's age, firm's size, industry type, and firm's debt.